zick2/rock-paper-scissors/READMEwithSSoT.md

 # Rock Paper Scissors
 The Elves begin to set up camp on the beach.
 To decide whose tent gets to be closest to the snack storage, a giant Rock Paper Scissors tournament is already in progress.

 Rock Paper Scissors is a game between two players.
 Each game contains many rounds; in each round, the players each simultaneously choose one of Rock,Paper,Scissors using a hand shape.
-Then, a winner for that round is selected :Rock defeats Scissors,Paper defeats Rock,Scissors defeats Paper.
+Then, a winner for that round is selected :Rock wins against Scissors,Paper wins against Rock,Scissors wins against Paper.
 If both players choose the same shape, the round instead ends in a draw.
 ## Shapes and Outcomes

 There are 3 shapes.
 They are:
-Rock (opp code: `A`, player code: `X`, score: 1), Paper (opp code: `B`, player code: `Y`, score: 2), Scissors (opp code: `C`, player code: `Z`, score: 3), The outcome scores are: Win: 6, Loss: 0, Draw: 3
+ - Rock (opp code: `A`, player code: `X`, wins against: `Scissors`, score: 1),
+ - Paper (opp code: `B`, player code: `Y`, wins against: `Rock`, score: 2),
+ - Scissors (opp code: `C`, player code: `Z`, wins against: `Paper`, score: 3),

+The outcome scores are:
+ - Win: 6
+ - Loss: 0
+ - Draw: 3

 ## The Rules